nightness/react-navigation-dynamic-drawer/README.md

 # ****EARLY DOCUMENTATION****
 # react-navigation-dynamic-drawer
 Dynamically add or remove screens to/from a react-navigation/drawer.
-I'm working on developing a robust drawer navigator.
+I'm working on developing a robust react-navigation Drawer navigator.

 # Setup